electricitymaps/electricitymaps-contrib/README.md

 ```
 docker-compose run --rm web npm run watch
 ```
-This will watch over source file changes, and recompile if needed.
+This will watch over source file changes, running nonstop and watching changes you make in the code to recompile the frontend if needed.
+For the next steps you will need to open a new terminal while this command keeps running.

 If you encounter any errors in the build process try the following command first:
 ```